QRX53/GE/README.md

 # Brute force minecraft server finder

-Can actually find sevrers with some efficiency (~10/hr give or take).
+Can actually find servers with some efficiency (~10/hr give or take).

 Can be configured to send results to a discord webhook